 Our Americas Portfolio...

-As the world’s most trusted provider of corporate housing, our property portfolio spans all across the globe.
+As the world's most trusted provider of corporate housing, our property portfolio spans all across the globe.
 Our aim is to make business travel as straightforward as possible by streamlining the way in which temporary housing is sourced and provided.
-For more information on our Americas inventory, click here.
+For more information on our Americas inventory of furnished apartments, click here.